 Once the data is flowing securely into the cloud, it's easy to then get it into other services too - such as DevicePilot.
-For example, with AWS-IoT you can switch on DevicePilot without writing any code at all, just with a few clicks.
-Or with any other platform you can do it by adding literally just one line of code (the same code that you put into your devices, but this time the security key is safely held within your cloud application).
+With any platform you can do it by adding literally just one line of code (the same code that you put into your devices, but this time the security key is safely held within your cloud application).

 (*) of course, it doesn't have to be a cloud IoT platform, you could use the PC under your desk and DevicePilot will still work just fine.
 But for all sorts of reasons we do strongly recommend a Cloud IoT solution for the heart of your architecture (if you'd like to understand why then please just ask us).